Adelaide Winter School

 Courses are available from across different Faculties and have included business, communications, development studies, economics, environmental science, indigenous studies, law and society, and public health.

-Experiential Learning: Adelaide offers an Arts internship opportunity to incoming exchange students, worth 6 units of credit (two courses).
+Experiential Learning: Adelaide offers an Arts internship opportunity to incoming exchange students called the 'Community Engagement Learning Project', worth 3 units (equivalent to 1 UCalgary course).
 Selection is based on availability of host organizations and GPA, and involves working with a local organisation in the public/private sector.

 The Winter School takes place in June/July.
 The dates depend on the classes chosen, between 2-4 weeks.